sagemath/trac_to_gh/Issue 6563.md

 # Issue 6563: [with patch; needs review] Singular fails to install header files, since it fails to find install-sh

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6563

 Original creator: drkirkby